Below are links to hundreds of easy two-chord songs for guitar, mandolin, banjo, and ukulele.

 Below are 2 songs separated by roughly 70 years.
 But they're both playable with the same chords - D major and B minor.
 Hope you enjoy.

 I was able to find at least one 2-chord song that uses D# (Eb) + G major.
 I'd never heard of it before my research.
 But it's a good one for basic strumming practice.

 If you know of other tunes with 2 chords in this key, let me know.

 I came across Little Richard's "Keep a Knockin'" just a few weeks before he passed away.
 This isn't even his best song.
 And yet, it towers above a lot of pop songs you hear today.
 What a great legacy to leave.
 And you can share in it - just by learning 2 chords.

-The other tune on this list isn't too shabby either.
+The other tunes on this list aren't too shabby either.

 There aren't many 2-chord combos that give you more music than A and E can.
 You have a ton of songs to choose from - spanning 4+ decades.
 So take your pick.